molinfo-vienna/aweSOM/README.md

 ⚠️ **Important Notice (June 10, 2025)**

 The repository history was rewritten to remove large, outdated folders.
 If you cloned this repository **before June 10, 2025**, please:

 1. Delete your local copy

-2. Re-clone the repository.
+2. Re-clone the repository

 # Installation